 NorthWest Pine Apple – MEDFORD

-Following a winter hiatus that took owners Andy and Kinzie Whitman to Asia, NorthWest Pine Apple is serving up fresh flavors with their popular bowls and smoothies now in its second year.
+Following a 2018 winter hiatus that took owners Andy and Kinzie Whitman to Asia, NorthWest Pine Apple is serving up fresh flavors with their popular bowls and smoothies now in its second year.
 Loyal fans are lining up again for their favorites and to grab a taste of new tropical-inspired bowls.
 Pitaya, also known as Dragon Fruit, is a superfruit main ingredient in the Pitaya Bowl and smoothie, paired with coconut, nuts, seasonal fruits and cacao.
 Bee Love and Date Night are other popular bowls rich in nutrients and tastiness.
 Smoothies range from tart to sweet with Mango Tumeric, Lemon Ginger Greens, and Blue Lagoon.
-Watch for the addition of Avocado Toast to the menu this spring.

 Their first drive-through launched to raving fans at 325 S. Riverside Ave, Medford.
 Open Mon, Tues, Wed, Fri from 10AM-4PM.
 Thursdays at Rogue Valley Farmers Market on Thursdays.